jeyanthis/performance/README.md

 api_token: this parameter is needed specifically for the /render call which is used to validate the storyboard tile/frame retrievel response times.
 This token needs to belong to the user entered in the user_login parameter.
 If token is invalid/blank then the responses of the /render call and other tile retrievel calls will be invalid while the rest of the script will run normally.

-## Understanding Results

-Once the run is completed in Jenkins, follow below steps to understand the results:
-1. Download .jtl file containing the results by clicking on "Last Successful Artifacts" and finding the appropriate .jtl file whose number matches the Jenkins build number of the test run. http://jenkins.clearstorydata.com/view/Performance/job/performance.run/lastSuccessfulBuild/artifact/results/
-2. Open Jmeter and add a Summary Report from Listeners menu
-3. Click on Browse and open the .jtl file downloaded in step 1
-4. From this point, the summary report shows details of each and every test step aggregated by the number of threads.
-This report can then be exported in any format and further analysed with any tool.